RageAgainstThePixel/unity-setup/README.md

 | `hub-version` | Specify a specific version of Unity Hub to install.
 Example: `3.12.0`.
 When set, auto-update-hub is automatically disabled. | false |
 | `cache-installation` | Cache the Unity installation between workflow runs to speed up subsequent runs.
 Can be `true` or `false`.
 Default is `false`. | false |

+> [!NOTE]
+> `cache-installation` does not apply to the Unity Hub installation, only to Unity Editor installations.

 #### unity-version formats

 Use any of the following patterns to control how the editor version is resolved: